 Are you a Perfectionist?
 I am.
 Sometimes I’m proud of it, and other times I have to sheepishly say “guilty.”
 I bet you might be a perfectionist, too, in at least one area of your life.

-Just last night I was filing a bank statement and decided to clean out the statements from last year.
-That led me to the credit card statement file, which was perfectly organized back to 2014.
+For example, I was filing a bank statement and decided to clean out the statements from the prior year.
+That led me to the credit card statement file, which was perfectly organized back four years.
 And that led me to think I should really shred all of those, which made me late to dinner while I perfected these two files.

 Seriously?
 Who cares if the file is perfect when it’s time for dinner?
 I should have dropped everything to encourage my husband to cook again.
 But when my perfectionist tendencies get into motion, it’s hard to put on the brakes.
 Has that ever happened to you?